 Steaming: place your fruit or veg in a steamer basket and lower into a large covered pot for 15 seconds.
 Remove the steamer rack and proceed with the remaining steps to freezing.

-1. When drying fruit, it’s best to remove all peels, seeds and pits.
+1. When drying summer produce, it’s best to remove all peels, seeds and pits.

-2. Slice your fruit.
-Fruit is best dried when they are sliced as opposed to cubed.
-There is no need to cut small fruit such as blueberries and raspberries.
+2. Slice your produce into thin slices. (make sure to slice and not cube the produce) There is no need to cut small fruit such as blueberries and raspberries.

 3. Use a dehydrator for the best results (and to save time!)
-However, if you don’t have a dehydrator, lay your fruit on a single layer of a cookie sheet and dry in the oven at 200 degrees F. Depending on the thickness of your fruit slices, it could take 8 hours or more to dry the fruit.
+However, if you don’t have a dehydrator, lay your fruit/veg on a single layer of a cookie sheet and dry in the oven at 200 degrees F. Depending on the thickness of your slices, it could take 8 hours or more to dry.
 Be sure to check on their periodically to ensure they don’t burn.
 You will know they are ready when there is no moisture remaining and they have a chewy texture.

 1. Blanch and peel your peaches.
 It takes about 5 regular sized peaches to fill 1 quart jar.